 Member contributions for the Supplemental Plan are established by State statute.
-Per City ordinance, the City makes a contribution each year sufficient to pay for the annual normal cost of the Supplemental Plan, plus enough to amortize the unfunded actuarial accrued liability of the Supplemental Plan over a rolling 10 years.
+Per City ordinance, the City makes a contribution each year sufficient to pay for the annual normal cost of the Supplemental Plan, plus enough to amortize the unfunded actuarial accrued liability of the Supplemental Plan over a closed 20 years.

-A summary of the actuarial assumptions and methods used in the January 1, 2019 actuarial valuation follows.
+A summary of the actuarial assumptions and methods used in the January 1, 2020 actuarial valuation follows.

-Investment Rate of Return: 7.25% per annum, compounded annually, net of investment expenses.
-This rate reflects an underlying inflation rate of 2.75% and a real rate of return of 4.50%.
-Market value asset returns are expected to be 5.25% in 2019, 5.75% in 2020, 6.25% in 2021, 6.75% in 2022 and 7.25% annually thereafter.
+Investment Rate of Return: 7.00% per annum, compounded annually, net of investment expenses.
+This rate reflects an underlying inflation rate of 2.50% and a real rate of return of 4.50%.
+Market value asset returns are expected to be -6.00% in 2020, 5.25% in 2021, 5.75% in 2022, 6.25% in 2023 and 7.00% annually thereafter.

-Discount Rate: 7.25% is the rate used to discount the liabilities.
+Discount Rate: 7.00% is the rate used to discount the liabilities.